mattludwigs/GeneticAlgorithm/README.md

-A Genetic Algroithm started to see if optimizing algorithms could be used to make self driving cars
+A Genetic Algorithm started to see if optimizing algorithms could be used to make self driving cars